jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 Your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
-* Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at a different set of input parameters
+* Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at the input parameters specified in the corresponding row of SNOB.next.

 An example objective function from the SNOBFit package is the *hsf18* 2D surface in **+objfcn**:
 ```